tommy-dk/validating-admission-policy/README.md

 cd prod-ready
 kubectl apply -k .
 kubectl apply -f test-deployment.yaml
-The deployments "test-deployment" is invalid: : ValidatingAdmissionPolicy 'prod-ready' with binding 'prod-ready' denied request: Image is coming from an untrusted registry
 ```
+The output will then be:
+> ```The deployments "test-deployment" is invalid: : ValidatingAdmissionPolicy 'prod-ready' with binding 'prod-ready' denied request: Image is coming from an untrusted registry```

 Try to play around with the parameters as well as the values in `test-deployment.yaml`.